wangyat15/CyberSecurityLab/lab4/readme.md

 Web Security

 ## Lab Description
-This lab aims to identify and attack the vulnerabilities of the OWASP Juice Shop, a deliberately insecure web application with all kinds of common attacks in the Web applications, including SQL injection, XSS vulnerabilities, broken authentication, broken access control and sensitive data exposure.
+This lab aims to identify and exploit vulnerabilities in the OWASP Juice Shop, a deliberately insecure web application designed to showcase various common web application attacks, including SQL injection, XSS vulnerabilities, broken authentication, broken access control, and sensitive data exposure.

 ## Objective
-To learn the common types of vulnerabilities in the web security and how to get the attack to work on a real website and how to avoide them through a hands-on approach.
+To understand common types of web security vulnerabilities, how attacks can be executed on real websites, and strategies to avoid these vulnerabilities through a hands-on approach.

 ## key Components and Tools
 - [OWSAP Juice Shop](https://owasp.org/www-project-juice-shop/)